Magiscribe/Magiscribe-API/README.md

 ### Infrastructure Deployment
 > The following steps are required to setup the project for deployment to AWS.
+>
+> !
+IMPORTANT !
+As of writing, the both the bootstrap and infrastructure stacks are on Node 20.x.
+This is because the CDKTF project has not been updated to support Node 22.x.
+This will be updated in the future.
+See [here](https://github.com/cdktf/node-pty-prebuilt-multiarch/blob/prebuilt-multiarch/.prebuild/buildify.js) for the build targets supported by the CDKTF project.

 #### Bootstrap Deployment
 The bootstrap setup is a one-time setup that will create the necessary resources in AWS to manage the remote state of the Terraform projects.
 For more information on this, see [Terraform Remote State](https://developer.hashicorp.com/terraform/language/state/remote).